 After all, many of the things we now know to be true started out as anecdotal evidence.
 How do medical researchers go about deciding if an idea is even worth studying?
 They make observations and look at the anecdotal evidence.
 Anecdotal evidence alone cannot prove something to be true but it can show something to be worth studying.

 I believe that anecdotal evidence matters a great deal to those who are suffering from mystery illnesses, because it provides us with clues as to what science might uncover in the future.

 Of course, common sense is still necessary in evaluating which anecdotes merit further investigation and which ones we can disregard.
 The sources of the anecdotes matter, as do the number of anecdotes that point to the same phenomenon.

 Let me give an example.
 Several years ago, I heard from two different people that Plexus Slim helped them in their fight against Lyme Disease.
 In both cases, I had reason to believe that they were selling the product and had a conflict of interest.
 Plus, I had only heard two stories and both came from people I knew nothing about.
 I chose not to investigate further.
 Later, when two more people mentioned Plexus, I was suspicious but decided that maybe a quick google search was in order.

-I found this article and after reading, decided that no further investigation was necessary.
+After reading about it, I decided that no further investigation was necessary.
 Why?
-Because most of the ingredients aren’t anything you can’t get somewhere else, because some of the ingredients have the potential to be dangerous, because the company is making weight loss claims that don’t stack up to science and most of all, because one of their products was found to contain the drug 1,3-dimethylamylamine.
+Because most of the ingredients aren’t anything you can’t get somewhere else, because some of the ingredients have the potential to be dangerous, because the company was making weight loss claims that didn’t stack up to science and most of all, because one of their products was found to contain the drug 1,3-dimethylamylamine.
 The sketchiest part was that this dangerous ingredient was undeclared on the label.